 Hiking on the Mummelsee

 Many hiking trails lead around the water and into the surrounding area.
-In the west, east and north, however, the Mummelsee is lined with steep, wooded mountain slopes and is not easily accessible here.
-And to the west the lakeshore rises to the 1123 m high Katzenkopf, while the bank rises to the north to the Hornisgrinde.
-Only towards the south is the Mummelsee bank almost flat.
-The federal highway 500, the Black Forest High Road, runs there.
-There is also a parking lot, a lookout point and the Mummelsee mountain hotel, as well as the St. Michaelskapelle a little further east.
+However, in the west, east and north it is lined with steep, forested mountain slopes and is not easily accessible here.
+And to the west the lake shore rises to the 1123 m high Katzenkopf, while to the north the shore rises to the Hornisgrinde.
+Only to the south is the bank almost flat.
+The federal highway 500, the Schwarzwaldhochstrasse, runs there.
+There is also a parking lot, a viewing point and the “Berghotel Mummelsee” here, as well as St. Michael's Chapel a little further east.

-A hiking trail runs around the Mummelsee from the southern area, which leads completely around the body of water.
-This hiking trail splits at the height of the north-west bank.
-Its inner circle also leads in the north over the inflow from the Hirtenstein spring, which is also located near the north bank.
+A hiking trail runs all around from the southern area and leads completely around the body of water.
+This hiking trail splits at the height of the northwest bank.
+In the north, its inner circle also leads over the tributary of the Hirtensteinquelle, which is also located near the north bank.

 Hiking trail from Berghotel Mummelsee to Schönmünzach

-One of the longest stages around the Mummelsee is that from the Berghotel Mummelsee to Schönmünzach.
-This hike is connected with an ascent from the Mummelsee up to the Hornisgrinde.
-There is the Hornisgrinde Tower, which is open daily from 11 a.m. to 17 p.m. when the weather is nice.
+One of the longest stages that leads around the lake is from the Berghotel to Schönmünzach.
+This hike is combined with a climb up to the Hornisgrinde.
+That's where it is located Hornisgrinde Tower, which is open daily from 11 a.m. to 17 p.m. when the weather is nice.
 From here there is a wonderful all-round view.

 Short hike to Hornisgrinde

-If you don't feel confident enough, you can also choose the hiking trail that leads past Mummelsee and Katzenkopf up to the Hornisgrindeturm.
-From here it goes over the Bismarkturm and the Bohlenweg to the Dreifürstenstein.
-Then it goes back on a path that follows the road that runs here back to the Mummelsee.
+If you don't dare to do so much, you can also choose the hiking trail that leads past Mummelsee and Katzenkopf up to the Hornisgrinde tower.
+From here you go over the Bismarkturm and the Bohlenweg to Dreifürstenstein.
+Then it goes back on a path that follows the road that runs here.

 round trip (6,9km)

-The hike starts at one of the hiking car parks around the Mummelsee.
-From here it goes briefly past the Mummelsee and then on the long-distance hiking trail from Pforzheim to Basel, the Westweg.
+The hike starts at one of the hiking car parks.
+From here you go directly past the lake and then onto the long-distance hiking trail from Pforzheim Basel, the Westweg.
 The way to the summit of the Hornisgrinde leads over stony and steep paths.
 Every now and then a further view of the Rhine Valley is possible, as a hurricane storm a few years ago partially cleared the mountainside from the trees.
 The last few meters to the summit are conquered via steep stairs.
 These lead up to the Hornisgrinde observation tower.

 The path then continues to the left on the ridge to the next viewing platform.
 From here you have a good view of the Rhine Valley along the direction Karlsruhe and Mannheim.
 The route then goes downhill over stony paths to the SWR broadcasting tower.
 Two kilometers further is the oxen stable, a place to stop for a break with simple home cooking.